JonForShort/android-local-vpn/README.md

 This project is a simple local VPN for Android written in the Rust programming language.
 It uses [smoltcp](https://github.com/smoltcp-rs/smoltcp) for its TCP/IP stack.

+## Goals

+* Performant - Performance running local VPN should be comparable to performance without running VPN.
+* Small - Library should be less than 1 MB in size.
+* Easy To Use - Integration should be simple.

+## Integration

+TBD

 ## Contributions

 All contributions are welcome.
 Please feel free to raise an issue if you have any questions or feature requests.